themosis/documentation/theme.md

 #### Watch

 The watch command is the development command.
-It continuessly look after any changes done to one of your `sass`, `stylus` or `js` files stored inside the `assets` directory.
+It continuously look after any changes done to one of your `sass`, `stylus` or `js` files stored inside the `assets` directory.

 Every time you change one of your asset, gulp compiles and minifies the asset to its proper `dist` folder, provides source maps and refreshes your active browser window thanks to BrowserSync.